-Twice a month since January 2017, Clarissa Starnes organizes one of the newest offerings by HMA, Coffee in the Coe (named for the gallery in which the group meets most often).
-Clarissa is the Associate Director of HMA and “a homegrown girl from Hickory with an endless bundle of energy and ideas”, of which this program is just one of many responsibilities on her already full plate.
+Twice a month since January 2017, Clarissa Starnes organizes one of the newest offerings by HMA, Coffee in the Coe, which is named for the gallery in which the group meets most often.
+Clarissa is the Associate Director of HMA and (says BettyGrace O’Hearn) “a homegrown girl from Hickory with an endless bundle of energy and ideas”, of which this program is just one of many responsibilities on her already full plate.

 Clarissa says that the inspiration for the sessions was the European coffee houses of the early 1900’s where people sat for hours discussing a broad range of ideas, including art.
 She thought, “When do people now get together to discuss art?
 And how can HMA facilitate doing this in a safe no-right-or-wrong environment?”
 Coffee in the Coe is structured as an answer to those questions.

 Anyone who is interested is welcome to attend, and the only requirement is an interest in art.
-Says BettyGrace O’Hearn, member of the HMA Guild and one of the Museum’s volunteers, “We fellowship around coffee and snacks at a 10:30 AM start time that accommodates those who are not early risers.
+Says BettyGrace, member of the HMA Guild and one of the Museum’s volunteers, “We fellowship around coffee and snacks at a 10:30 AM start time that accommodates those who are not early risers.
 Each meeting is so pleasant and you learn something about the wonderful art that is exhibited as well as ancillary areas of interest.”
-She reminisces below about some of the discussions that have happened so far.
+She reminisces below about some of the discussions so far.
+(Parentheses throughout are editorial additions.)

 One session we all loved was going to HMA’s vault (storage space).
 That was so exciting, especially since most of us had never been to a museum vault before.
 Several pieces of the permanent collection were brought out for us to view, and then we walked through the multiple rooms of stored art.
 It was a true visit to a treasure chest.